Tax Preparation Checklist: How Do You Prepare for Tax Time?

 - To assemble your financial information and prepare for taxes, attach a copy of the tax preparation checklist in a file folder.
-Scratch out the items in the list that don’t apply to your tax situation and add additional ones that do
+Remove items on the list that don’t apply to your tax situation and add additional ones that do

 - As you retrieve and receive the documents for tax preparation, place it in the folder and check that item off your checklist

 - If you’re self-employed, print a report of your transactions for the tax year.
 If you’re using an accounting software, this is an easy process as you can clearly see a detailed report of your income and expenses

 - Review your year-end bank statements to make sure your financial activity is accurate and accounted for